tjd1234/cmpt225summer2023/assignments/a1/README.md

 ```

-If you run the following code:
+When you run this code:

 ```cpp
 // ...